Flavour mixing transport theory and resonant leptogenesis: Helicity-symmetric approximation

 This form already greatly resembles the Boltzmann result~\cref{eq:Boltzmann_SCP} with the constant CP-asymmetry parameter~\cref{eq:epsilon-type-CP-asymmetry}.
 It is now also clear that the CP-asymmetry is regulated by the \emph{coherence damping rate} $\bar \Gamma_{12}$ in the degenerate limit $m_2 \to m_1$.
-We note that this result can be derived alternatively by using the attractor solution for $\delta f_{12}$, obtained from equation~\cref{eq:offd_equation_approx} algebraically by setting the left-hand side to zero.
+We also note that dropping the damped oscillating term is the main reason why the BE approach tends to initially overestimate the asymmetry.
+This effect is clearly visible in figures~\cref{fig:lepton_YL_benchmark,fig:lepton_SCP_and_W_benchmark,fig:approximation_comparison}.

 We can go even further and extract the CP-asymmetry parameter by using again the quasidegeneracy $m_2 \simeq m_1$, whereby $\Delta\omega_{\evec{k}12} \simeq \Delta m^2_{12}/(2\omega_{\evec{k}i})$, and taking into account the time dilation factor in the damping rate $\Gamma_{\evec{k}ii} = (m_i/\omega_{\evec{k}i}) \smash{\Gamma_i^{(0)}}$.
 The result~\cref{eq:SCP-approxf} can then be written as